makeplans/makeplans-api/readme.md

 ### 404 - Not Found

 Obviously incorrect paths (`/cats`) returns 404.
-However, even though cool URIs should not change, previously available objects (i.e. `/resources/666`) might have been deleted and thus return a 404 when requested.
+However, even though cool URIs should not change, previously available objects (e.g. `/resources/666`) might have been deleted and thus return a 404 when requested.
 In most cases deleted resources will be returned and have a booking state or a flag that indicate that the resource is inactive or deleted.

 ### 429 - Too Many Requests